fanhuan/script/_posts/2014-01-03-some-plant-key.md

 categories: [field work, tips]
 tags: [plant ID, Field work]
 ---
-This is some note I made in summer of 2013.
+This is a note I made in summer of 2013.
 Post here as archive.

 ####Diphasiastrum
 Branches appearing flattened, the leaves strongly appressed to stems primarily in one plane or at least squarrish in cross section.